3000 Ironbound Rd,

 Scott McCoy

 Scott McCoy has been a beekeeper since the spring of 2016.
 After having attended the 12-hour/3-day course Beekeeper’s Introductory course presented by the Beekeepers Guild of Southeast Virginia in Virginia Beach.
-Since that time Scott (with the help of his wife and friends) has continued to manage and raise Honeybees with up to 36 colonies.
-Scott and his wife Patty, relocated to Williamsburg in 2019 from Chesapeake, with their 7 hives, and have been an active member of the Williamsburg Area Beekeepers Association since that time.
-Scott has served as Vice President, and President of the club and supports the club’s training for new beekeepers by volunteering as one of the club’s training coordinators, teaching Beekeeping 101.
+Since that time, Scott (with the help of his wife and friends) has continued to manage and raise Honeybees with up to 97 colonies.
+Scott and his wife Patty, relocated to Williamsburg in 2019 from Chesapeake, with 7 hives, and have been active members of the Williamsburg Area Beekeepers Association since that time.
+Scott has served as Vice President and President of the club and supports the club’s training for new beekeepers by volunteering as one of the club’s training coordinators, teaching Beekeeping 101.
 In 2020 Scott and his wife founded a local sideline beekeeping business (Bodhi Bee Farms LLC).
+Headquartered in Williamsburg, it recently opened a beekeeping operations center in Lenexa.
 They operate at local festivals and vendor markets in the Virginia Tidewater area, with a local presence in the greater Williamsburg area.